chilucdiep/simplisty/README.md

 # Simplisty

 Simplisty is a small React component library with various reusable components.
-It was created to refresh React skills while applying best practices in JavaScript, TypeScript, and clean code.
+It was created to enable developers to easily build clean, simple & minimalist UI's without a lot of design and CSS pain points.

 # Installation